 Whether you’ve been married for a few, or many, years, the newness has worn off and you probably spend more time thinking about work, budgets, kids, schedules, and just getting through the day.
 You know date night is important, but it doesn’t happen often enough.
 You’re too tired to think of something new to do together.

-Following a tradition is not a bad thing: going to the same place or doing the same activity as you always have may make you feel secure and comfortable.
+Following a tradition is not a bad thing: going to the same place or doing the same activity as you usually have may make you feel secure and comfortable.
 But it’s also important to spice things up from time to time.

 Doing things together as a married couple builds history between you.
-You learn more about each other, and create important memories.
+You learn more about each other and create important memories.
 You may be tempted to feel you don’t have the time or energy to invest in doing things together right now; don’t fall into that trap.
 Don’t neglect the important investments in your relationship just because seemingly urgent matters present themselves.

 Here are some things to consider doing together that may be new, different, and interesting.
 They can give you an opportunity to learn, stretch yourselves, and have fun.